-Cognitive and Behavioral Neuroscience: Neuroimaging, brain stimulation, brain-computer interfaces
+Cognitive and Behavioral Neuroscience: Neuroimaging, brain stimulation, reinforcement learning, brain-computer interfaces

-Isabella Lalena is a doctoral student in the Cognitive & Behavioral Neuroscience program, under the guidance of Dr. Thompson.
+Isabella Lalena is a Cognitive & Behavioral Neuroscience doctoral student in the Computational Social Neuroscience Group (CSNG), led by Dr. Thompson.
 She graduated from George Mason University in 2019 with a B.S. in Psychology & Neuroscience.
 As an undergraduate, she digitally reconstructed neurons in 3D for the NeuroMorpho database, for which she received the Outstanding Neuroscience Senior Award.
-Her current research interests include neuroimaging (e.g., fMRI) and brain stimulation (e.g., TMS) techniques, as well as brain-computer interfaces.
+Her current research interests include neuroimaging, brain stimulation, reinforcement learning, and brain-computer interfaces.
 As a graduate student, she has been involved in various clubs and organizations, including Students in Neuroscience (SiN), Neuroscience Graduate Student Organization (NGSO), and CBN Writing Group.

 PSYC 373: Biopsychology Laboratory